GreyKeyStudios/Blog/_posts/2025-04-01-swim-through-syslog.md

 Regex is essential for extracting command fields

-Splunk’s visualization and alerting tools are powerful once configured
+Splunk's visualization and alerting tools are powerful once configured

 Troubleshooting ingestion was the biggest time sink (auth.log visibility issues)